chrishepner/chrishepner.github.io/_posts/2014-07-30-vagrant-local-customization.markdown

 {% endhighlight %}

 I've created a repository, "[my-lamp](https://github.com/chrishepner/my-lamp)" using this pattern.
 (This example provisions a simple LAMP stack, but the logic detailed above does not depend on PHP or Apache.)
+In [the next article]({% post_url 2014-08-02-vagrant-local-customization-2 %}), I'll discuss adding support for adding MySQL databases and their user accounts.